-- 1755: Great Britain and Russia sign military agreement.
+- 1755: Great Britain and Russia sign the military agreement.

-- 1846: Two French shepherd children, Melania Calvat and Maximinagirod, experience a Marian situation on a mountaineer near Lala Sallet, France, now known as Our Lady of La Sallette.
+- 1846: Two French shepherd children, Melania Calvat and Maximinagirod, experience a Marian situation on a mountaineer near Lala Sallet, France, now known as Our Lady of La Salette.

 - 1863: The Battle of Chickamauga began in northwest Georgia and ended the most important Union defeat in the Western Theater of the American Civil War.

-- 1870: The siege of Paris begins in the Franco-Prussian War.
+- 1870: The siege of Paris begins during the Franco-Prussian War.

 - 1876: A football club is established in Ottawa.